sattwikeeg100/Chhobimancha/README.md

 - **Theatre Show Booking:** Book tickets for upcoming theatre shows and events effortlessly.
 - **Email Notifications:** Receive booking confirmations and updates via email.
 - **Secure Payments:** Integrated secure payment processing for show bookings and subscriptions.
-- **Personalized Recommendations:** Receive movie recommendations based on your likings and preferences (powered by an ML model).
 - **Assistant Chatbot:** Assistance or help regarding any query on our platform and more.

 ### User Experience